Return and Earn

 These drinks are predominantly consumed at home and are not found in the litterstream.
 They are also broadly similar to the exceptions in the South Australian and Northern Territory container deposit schemes, to aid consistency.

 From 1 December 2017, consumers can exchange an eligible container at an approved collection point to receive a 10 cent refund per container.
 Containers should be empty, uncrushed, unbroken and with the original label attached.

 There will be more than 500 collection points across NSW that may include reverse vending machines (RVMs) in your local shopping centre or shops, over the counter sites, existing recycling centres, or a combination of all.
-An online map will be unveiled in coming weeks so that you can find your nearest collection point.

 1. Where is my nearest collection point?